 COVID Positive Pathways

-St Vincent’s Hospital Melbourne (SVHM) participates in the Victorian COVID Positive Pathways (CPP) program which aims to:
+St Vincent’s Hospital Melbourne (SVHM) Victorian COVID Positive Pathways (CPP) program is no longer operational

-- Provide phone-based care and support for coronavirus (COVID-19) positive patients to enable individuals to isolate safely.
+1. Provide phone-based care and support for COVID positive patients to enable individuals to isolate safely.

 COVID positive patients are allocated to CPP based on their residential postcode.
-St Vincent’s provides CPP for people residing in the following postcodes:
+Cohealth provides CPP for people residing in the following postcodes:

 3002 East Melbourne